RRFayad/Shadcn/README.md

 - It's a Tailwind feat - We just added the "dark" className in the layout.tsx

+#### 6. Tidying up the landing page styles and link to login and signup pages

+##### Tailwind Groups Styles (creating defaults)

+- Remember TW has base (for html tags), utilities (util classnames - like tw itself, bg standing for background-color) and components (e.g.: .btn for a specific button) layers

+- We set this in global.css

 #### Next New Concepts During the Course

 - Routing Groups - Naming the folder wrapped in () will not affect the URL

   - e.g.: Our landing page in the (logged-out) folder

+- layout.tsx
+  - Will render the group, so we are building a layout for our logged out route group

+* Stopped at 09:05